 Leave a Legacy, Make a Difference for Children and Families

 The Evangeline Burgess Legacy Society offers an array of gift planning options designed to meet your needs, from providing a steady source of income now to reducing estate taxes later.
-Among the opportunities to consider are:

 What is Planned Giving?

 One of the most significant philanthropic tools available to the Pacific Oaks College and Children’s School community is planned giving.
 Planned giving:

 - Provides funding for current and future needs of the school, thus impacting generations of Pacific Oaks students in leading lives of learning, leadership, and service.

 - Can be adapted to each donor’s needs, including the opportunity for donors to make gifts that provide a lifetime source of income to the donor, while benefiting Pacific Oaks.